reflexsoar/reflex-docs/rql.md

 - `EndsWith` - The item has a value that ends with a certain string e.g. `domain EndsWith ".tk"`
 - `Not` - The expression within this block should not match e.g. `title Not Eq "Suspicious DNS Query"` (Can only be used on `eq`, `in`, `InCIDR`, `contains`, `between` AND `regexp`)
   - Items that don't have a specified field may match a `Not` expression e.g. `ip NOT InCIDR "192.168.0.0/16"` may match on an event not having an `ip` field, pair this with `ip exists AND ip NOT InCIDR "192.168.0.0/16"`
+- 'Expand' - When you want two conditions on a nested object to be true use an each statement.
+Example, the observable `127.0.0.1` should have a value of `127.0.0.1` and `safe` is True, query would look like `Expand observables (value = "127.0.0.1" and safe Is True)`.

 ## Mutators
 Mutators take a field and perform an extra operation on it to make it digestible by the down stream comparison.
 Assume you want to find any Event with a domain observable where the length of the domain is longer than 20 characters